PlayStation Architecture

 1. Grab each three-point vertex and calculate the edges.
 This forms a triangle.

-2. Analyse the area of the triangle to identify which pixels of the frame buffer they occupy.
-Only the section of the polygon covering the sampling points get turned into pixels.
+2. Analyse the triangle’s area to determine which pixels of the frame buffer they occupy.
+Only the portion of the polygon covering the sampling points get turned into pixels.

 The generated pixels are not written into the frame buffer right away.
-Instead, they are sent to the next stages of the pipeline for further processing, which we’ll see in the following paragraphs.
+Instead, they are passed to the next stages of the pipeline for further processing.
+I cover this in the subsequent paragraphs.

 Shaders